 Feds Feed Families

 Learn more about most wanted items in area food banks from the Capital Area Food Bank.
-For those outside of the National Capital Area, visit www.feedingamerica.org for a list of regional food banks (non-perishable food only) or www.ampleharvest.org/fff for a list of local food pantries (fresh produce as well as non-perishable food) in your area to partner with and to send your donations.
-They will assist with arranging pick-up and weighing of your donations.
+For those outside of the National Capital Area, visit www.feedingamerica.org for a list of regional food banks (non-perishable food only) or www.ampleharvest.org/fff, for a list of local food pantries (fresh produce as well as non-perishable food) in your area to partner with and to send donations.
+They assist with arranging pick-up and weighing of your donations.